Mabel Ferrett: Personal life

 She was born Mabel Frankland in Ossett, West Riding of Yorkshire.
 She attended Ossett Grammar School and became a teacher.
 She married in 1947 and thereafter lived in Heckmondwike, also in West Yorkshire.
 Ferrett died in 2011 aged 93.

 Career

 Ferrett started the Pennine Poets writing group in 1966 in Elland, West Yorkshire.
 She founded the Fighting Cock Press in 1973.
 She edited the journal of the Pennine Poets, Pennine Platform, between 1973 and 1976, and Orbis poetry magazine between 1978 and 1980.

-Her own poetry won awards including the Julia Cairns award for poetry from the Society of Women Writers and Journalists.
+Her poetry won awards including the Julia Cairns award for poetry from the Society of Women Writers and Journalists.
 Her poetry was often on historical themes.
 She also wrote for local magazines and newspapers, including The Yorkshire Post.
 Her historical novel about Chartism in the Spen Valley was dramatised on BBC Radio 4.

 Ferrett worked at the Red House Museum in Gomersal and also as a teacher.
 During the war she taught under challenging conditions at Armley National School in Leeds.

 She was a founder member of the Spen Valley Historical Society.
 She was particularly known for her work on the Brontës and their circle.